ovotech/castle/packages/avro-decimal/README.md

 yarn add @ovotech/avro-decimal
 ```

-And then you can use `AvroDecimal` for a logicalType of a feild.
+And then you can use `AvroDecimal` for a logicalType of a field.

 > [examples/simple.ts](examples/simple.ts)